How to protect your musical instruments in storage

-When deciding to store your musical instruments there are a few things that you need to take into consideration.
-You need to choose carefully the type of the storage unit.
-Things like the size and shape of the storage unit are important.
-But keeping them safe from climate changes is maybe the most important thing.
-Different instruments are made of different materials and that’s why it’s important to know how to protect your musical instruments in storage.
-Brass endures time differently than wood, and electronics inside instruments require special care and protection.
+When deciding to store your musical instruments, there are a few things that you need to take into consideration.
+You need to choose carefully the type of storage unit you want to go for.
+While the size and shape of your storage unit are important, keeping your items safe from harsh climate conditions is maybe the most crucial thing.
+Different instruments are made from different materials and that’s why it’s important to know how to protect your musical instruments in storage.
+Brass endures time differently than wood, and the electronic parts inside instruments require special care and protection.
 Keep in mind that different parts of the country have different climates, so when moving to New York you’ll need to take into account the temperature changes during seasons and the actual location of the unit itself.
 Don’t worry, we’re here to help.

 First steps to protect your musical instruments in storage

-- With brass instruments it’s important to disassemble them, clean all of the leftover water particles inside and oil them properly.
+- With brass instruments it’s important to disassemble them, clean all of the leftover water particles inside and oil your instruments properly.
 That will ensure that they remain in top condition over time and that when you decide to use them again it’s as simple as cleaning the oil.
 Brass instruments can easily discolor and dull in appearance after a few months of storage so make sure you polish them properly before putting them away.
 This way, you’ll be able to easily protect your musical instruments in storage.

 - Wooden instruments are a whole different story.
 They can warp and splinter.
 If you are storing string instruments make sure you relax the string at least a little bit so that changes in temperature won’t cause them to break or stretch too much.
-Cover the strings with a cotton cloth before putting the instrument in the case.
+Cover the strings with a soft fabric before you place your instrument in its case.
 You should also clean and condition the wood with wax.
 Don’t use oil and alcohol as it will just speed up the process of drying the wood.

 - When storing drums you should oil the leather drum skin to prevent stretching and cracking